When the Public Fiduciary Steps In

 Pending action by the public fiduciary, the law enforcement agency shall protect all properties of the deceased person.

-A.R.S. § 14-5602(B)For this statute, "law enforcement agency" means either the police department of an incorporated city or town, or the county sheriff for unincorporated areas.
-This coordination between law enforcement and the public fiduciary helps prevent property loss during the gap between a death and estate administration.
+A.R.S. § 14-5602(B)Under this statute, "law enforcement agency" means the police department of a city or town, or the county sheriff for unincorporated areas.
+This coordination helps prevent property loss between a death and estate management.